Step-by-Step Reimbursement Claims: Approval & Payment (2026)

 Termination Reimbursement Handling

 When an employee leaves the company, their ICHRA coverage typically ends.
 However, they may still have claims for expenses that occurred while they were covered.
-Your plan can, and should, allow for a reasonable “run out” period (e.g., 60 or 90 days) for former employees to submit these final claims.
+Your plan can, and should, allow for a reasonable run out period (e.g., 60 or 90 days) for former employees to submit these final claims.
 Additionally, since HRAs are group health plans, they are generally subject to COBRA, which you may need to offer upon termination.

 Recordkeeping and Year End Compliance Reports

-Compliance doesn’t end when a claim is paid.
+Compliance doesn't end when a claim is paid.
 ERISA requires you to maintain records related to the plan, including claims and payment data, for at least six years.
-At the end of the year, you’ll use this data to complete required filings, such as Form 1095 C for ALEs, which has specific codes for reporting ICHRA offers.
-Following a clear step by step guide to approving and paying employee reimbursement claims all year makes this final step much easier.
+At the end of the year, you'll use this data to complete required filings, such as Form 1095 C for ALEs, which has specific codes for reporting ICHRA offers.
+Following a clear step by step guide to approving and paying employee reimbursement claims throughout the year makes this final step much easier.

 Want a quick walkthrough of SimplyHRA's workflows and reports?
 Get a demo today.